Katarzyna Weiglowa

+Early life

 She was born Katarzyna Zalasowska, a daughter of Stanisław Zalasowski and widow of Melchior Weigel, merchant and councilman of Kraków.

-Accusation of apostasy

 In the Jewish Encyclopedia she appears under a variant spelling of her maiden name as Catherine Zelazowska.
 Little is known about her life before 1529–1530 when she appeared several times before an episcopal court in Kraków, and refused to abjure "mistakes of the Jewish faith".

+Accusation of apostasy

 Catherine probably started professing nontrinitarianism under the influence of writings by Martin Borrhaus, published in 1527.
-Jewish Encyclopedia suggested that she followed the example of a daughter of a Mikołaj II Radziwiłł and embraced Judaism.
+The Jewish Encyclopedia suggests that she followed the example of a daughter of Mikołaj II Radziwiłł and embraced Judaism.
 She tried to promote her views during the Sejm debates in 1538–1539.